Updated: May 19, 2020

 What does STI testing involve?

-STI tests may look for things like gonorrhea, chlamydia, trichomonas, HIV or syphilis.
+STI tests may look for things like gonorrhea, chlamydia, HIV or syphilis.
 If you don’t have symptoms, STI testing involves providing a urine sample and/or a blood sample.
-The urine can be tested for gonorrhea, chlamydia and trichomonas.
+The urine can be tested for gonorrhea and chlamydia.
 The blood sample can be tested for HIV and syphilis.